 The Small Isles of Muck, Eigg, Rum and Canna all have pristine natural environments.

 On Eigg, the dramatic Sgurr in the south of the island can be reached by a variety of routes and gives superb views.
 Near its base is the Massacre Cave - scene of an infamous slaughter by clansmen from neighbouring islands during the Clan Wars.
 In the North is Largs Bay with its famous singing sands.
 Golden Eagles live on the high basalt cliffs to the North-East and the waters round the island are home to seals, whales, dolphins and otters.
-The Italianate Lodge built and rebuilt by a previous owner - rather like an adult Wendy House - is surrounded by magnificent gardens.
+The Italianate Lodge (built and rebuilt by a previous owner) is now an Eco Centre, surrounded by magnificent gardens.